Diarrhea

 • dark-colored urine

-• decreased skin turgor, meaning that when your skin is pinched and released, the skin does not flatten back to normal right away
+• skin that, when pinched and released, does not flatten back to normal right away

 • sunken eyes or cheeks